JohnMarohn/FreqDemod/docs/background.rst

 .. the conversion generated no errors
 .. then hand-edit as indicated above
 .. copy the contents of hobm.rst below and hand edit as follows
+.. replace all the unit macros: \sec with {\mathrm{s}} and etc
+.. add back in the section headings manually
+.. add reference labels for the sections manually
+.. edit out the macros involving \ensuremath
+.. remove \tiny and \small
+.. remove \lefteqn
+.. remove as many as possible \begin{aligned} since we have a wider page here
+..

 Harmonic Oscillator Brownian Motion Tutorial
 ============================================